ZoetropeLabs/meta-python-iothub/README.md

 PACKAGECONFIG_pn-boost = "python"
 ```

-Note that this has been tested to work with Yocto 2.1 (Krogoth)
+Note that this has only been tested to work with Yocto 2.1 (Krogoth)